saadBr/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13-change_group: this script changes the group owner to school for the file hello
 100-change_owner_and_group: this script changes the owner and group owner of all files and directories
 101-symbolic_link_permissions: this script changes the owner and group owner of a symlink
+102-if_only: this script changes owner of hello to betty if it has gulliam as owner